 Recovery from an Unhealthy Relationship

-You may have been struggling for a long time and perpetually feeling as if your needs and desires aren't important to a person close to you.
-You may have noticed that your relationship with this person is very one-sided.
-You have been giving and the other person has been taking.
-When you have set a boundary or asked for something you need in the relationship your requests are ignored and you get the silent treatment.
-When you ask for what you need he makes fun of you or your needs.
+You have been struggling for a long time and perpetually feeling as if your needs and desires aren't important to people close to you.
+You have noticed that your relationships are very one-sided.
+You have been giving and other people have been taking.
+When you have set a boundary or ask for something you need in the relationship your requests are ignored and you get the silent treatment.
+When you ask for what you need everything turns into your fault.
 When you try to gently confront her about something she did that hurt you, you don't feel heard.
-These are usually signs that something is wrong!
+These signs that something is wrong!
 Hidden emotional and psychological abuse may be the source of these feelings.